TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/active_record_associations.md

   end
 ~~~

-The basic gist of this is assume that Rails is looking for the foreign key named after the association in the table also named after the association.
+The basic gist of this is to assume that Rails is looking for the foreign key named after the association in the table also named after the association.
 If any of these are incorrect because of a creatively named association or foreign key, you'll need to specify.
 This is quite common to make your associations more legible.

 #### Source